vega/vega-lite/site/docs/mark/line.md

 <span class="vl-example" data-name="layer_ranged_dot"></span>

+### Line Chart with Point Markers

+By setting the `point` property of the mark definition to `true` or an object defining a property of the overlaying point marks, we can overlay point markers on top of line.
+Here we set the point color to `"red"` and set the line color to `"green"`.

+<span class="vl-example" data-name="line_overlay"></span>

+This is equilvalent to adding another layer of point marks.

+<span class="vl-example" data-name="normalized/line_overlay_normalized"></span>

 {:#connected-scatter-plot}
 ### Connected Scatter Plot (Line Chart with Custom Path)

 As shown in previous example, the line's path (order of points in the line) is determined by data values on the temporal/ordinal field by default.
 However, a field can be mapped to the [`order`](encoding.html#order) channel for determining a custom path.

 For example, to show a pattern of data change over time between gasoline price and average miles driven per capita we use `order` channel to sort the points in the line by time field (`year`).
-In this example, we also [`layer`](layer.html) point marks over the line marks to highlight each data point.
+In this example, we also use the `point` property to overlay point marks over the line marks to highlight each data point.

-<span class="vl-example" data-name="layer_connected_scatterplot"></span>
+<span class="vl-example" data-name="connected_scatterplot"></span>

 ### Line interpolation